 The challenge: Medium-life ‘bulky’ products (MLBPs), like carpets and mattresses, are difficult to recycle and contain more toxic chemicals than you could imagine.
 Because of this, the product category is a large contributor to landfill and is a risk to human health and the environment.

-The solution: DSM-Niaga have developed three key design principles that are underpinned by circular economy thinking.
-Diligently applied, this approach has led to new production technologies for a new generation of medium-life products.
-All products made with Niaga Technology, can be recycled into the same product.
+The solution: Niaga®️ has developed three circular design principles which underpin the development of production technologies for a new generation of medium-life products.
+All products made with Niaga®️ Technology, can be recycled back into the same product.

 What makes it particularly circular?
 To meet their recyclability promise, the company needed to design an adhesive that decouples on demand.
 Together with the use of non-toxic, easy recyclable mono-material components, the modular design also supports easy maintenance.
 This has enabled the use of new business models for these products.